aryank2002/Schedule-Genius-Website/README.md

 ## MIT Web.lab

 As part of the MIT 6.148 web.lab: Web Programming class, we built a fully end-to-end website from scratch.
 On the front end, we employed React and JavaScript to design the components.
 The integration with the server was written in Node.js.
 Data was stored using MongoDB and mongoose.
+This website was designed by Aryan Kumar & Roderick Huang from MIT.

 ## About